iamsauravsharma/k8s-vagrant-virtualbox/README.md

 # local-k8s-cluster-vagrant-ansible

-Local kubernetes cluster with master and node setup using vagrant and ansible for local development and testing
+Local kubernetes cluster with master and worker node setup using vagrant and ansible for local development and testing

 ## Prerequisites
 - Ansible
-- Minimum 8 GB of RAM
+- Minimum 8 GB of RAM (For default 3 VM instance with default configuration)
 - Vagrant
 - Virtualbox
-- Minimum 40 GB of Disk space
+- Minimum 40 GB of Disk space (For default 10 GB and 3 VM instance custom VM count and size needs different space)

 ## setup
 Prior to running out vagrant file you need to install two vagrant plugin